 Next, you are going to create your first complete Python file, entirely from scratch.
-First, create the lab02 folder using the mkdir command -- the folder needs to be inside your Labs folder as well.
+First, create the lab2 folder using the mkdir command -- the folder needs to be inside your Labs folder as well.
 (For a reminder of how to create and navigate folders, refer to the instructions for Lab 1.)

-Next, create a file called lab2.py by using the "touch" command, and then open it for editing with emacs:
+Next, create a file called lab2.py by opening it up for editing with emacs: